Scriptception/WikiKit/README.md

 * **Default Sort Order**: How to sort collections and topics (default: `created`)
 * **Default Grouping**: How to group content (default: `area`)
 * **Default Compact View**: Use compact overview instead of detailed tables (default: `false`)
+* **Max Collection Rows**: Maximum number of collection rows to display before making the table scrollable (default: `10`)
+* **Max Topic Rows**: Maximum number of topic rows to display before making the table scrollable (default: `15`)

+> **💡 Scrollable Tables**: When tables exceed the configured row limits, they become scrollable with a sticky header.
+A "+ X more" indicator shows how many additional items are available.
+This keeps your vault map compact while still providing access to all content.

 These settings apply globally unless overridden in individual infobox, tagtable, or vaultmap blocks.